puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 #####`deviation`

 Sets the time to add to the learned average response time in dynamic response time monitoring (DRTM).
 When a deviation is specified, your NetScaler appliance learns the average response time of bound services and adds the deviation to the average.
 The final value is then continually adjusted to accommodate response time variations over time.
-Specified in milliseconds, seconds, or minutes.
+Specified in seconds.

-Valid options: an integer expressed in milliseconds, seconds, or minutes; maximum = 20939000 seconds.
+Valid options: an integer expressed in seconds; maximum = 20939000 seconds.

 #####`dispatcher_ip`